EthanHaque/college_tour_location_scraper/README.md

 # College Tour Location Scraper

+Work for Princeton's Stigma and Social Perception Lab.

 Scrapes the website [https://www.youvisit.com/collegesearch/](https://www.youvisit.com/collegesearch/) for the images and locations colleges bring people on in their virtual tours.